Ferroelectricity and chirality in the Pb$_5$Ge$_3$O$_{11}$ crystal: Analysis of the ferroelectric phase

 It may come to attention that recent experimental and theoretical results (obtained through piezo-response force microscopy (PFM) and phase-field modeling) and highlighted in Refs.~\cite{BAK_PGO,PGO_topology} have shown the presence of charged head-to-head/tail-to-tail (HH/TT) domain walls in PGO.
 It has been argued that charged DWs should not form as they would be difficult to screen: this point of view has been justified on the ground that the electronic band-gap of $\sim$ 3 eV is too wide to support a total screening of the depolarization field.
 Moreover - while the presence of some $n$- or $p$- type doping can be expected from, e.g., vacancies in the system - both the VBM and CBM states of PGO have been found to be localized in a recent theoretical work~\cite{PhysRevB.108.L201112}.
 This electronic localization should make the screening of P$_{z}$ at the domain wall by free charges coming from dopants even more difficult on top of the large band gap.
 It is thus clear that the screening originates by a different mechanism.

 Following this idea, more recent PFM measurements have been explained in terms of a complex topological pattern consisting of bifurcated domains, so that the interface bound charge is practically zero - namely $\rho = \rho_{z} + \rho_{xy} \sim $ 0 with $\rho_{z} = -\partial{P}_z/\partial{z}$ and $\rho_{xy} = -\partial{P}_x/\partial{x} - \partial{P}_y/\partial{y}$ - which would make $\mathbf{P}$ divergenceless.
 In other words, if the variation of the polarisation along $z$ generates a $\rho_z$ charge density, this would be readily compensated by the in-plane variations of P$_x$ and P$_y$.
-However, a non-zero hyperferroelectric polarisation in open boundary conditions may be associated with a gap-closing - as also obtained for ABC hexagonal compounds such as LiNbO$_{3}$~\cite{Liu_2017} and well-described by the simple relation $E_{\text{gap}}(L) = E_{\text{gap}}(0) - 2eLP(D=0)/\epsilon$ ($\epsilon$ being the dielectric constant in the material, $L$ the domain size and $E_{\text{gap}}(0)$ the bulk gap) - thus providing for a complete screening of the depolarization field.
+However, a non-zero hyperferroelectric polarisation in open circuit boundary conditions may be associated with a gap-closing - as also obtained for the LiBeSb and LiNbO$_{3}$ compounds~\cite{Liu_2017} and well-described by the simple relation $E_{\text{gap}}(L) = E_{\text{gap}}(0) - 2eLP(D=0)/\epsilon$ ($\epsilon$ being the dielectric constant in the material, $L$ the domain size and $E_{\text{gap}}(0)$ the bulk gap) - thus providing for a complete screening of the depolarization field.
 Clearly, this is not the observed mechanism in PGO, nevertheless populating the conduction bands may still have a strong impact on the DWs physics.
 For one thing, the ferroelectric barrier is enhanced under $n$-doping conditions~\cite{PhysRevB.108.L201112}.
 Secondly, the population of the localized CBM cavity states~\cite{PhysRevB.108.L201112} via photo-excitation or electron injection may produce an additional increase of $\partial{P}_{z}/\partial{z}$ assuming the $\mathbf{\nabla}\cdot\mathbf{P} = 0$ relation to be topologically protected.
-This condition may correspond to the realization of the antiferroelectric DWs observed under electron beams~\cite{conroy2023observation}, despite the latter being energetically unfavorable with respect to a sharp domain wall.
+This condition could potentially correspond to the realization of the antiferroelectric DWs observed under electron beams~\cite{conroy2023observation}, despite the latter being energetically unfavorable with respect to a sharp domain wall.